 "The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners... to set the oppressed free..."

-(Luke 4:18)
+-Luke 4:18

-All of us indeed have unique destinies, but as followers of Yeshua, we also have a destiny in common: we are to fight the injustices of our world just like Esther and Mordecai had to fight the injustice of Haman's murderous plot.
-Today, the spirits of Haman and Amalek still prey on the vulnerable and accessible: the sick, the impoverished, the lonely, the desperate.
-Like Esther, we must step out into action and put feet on our faith.
-Mordecai instructed, inspired, and encouraged her, but it was Esther who risked her life to go before the king.
-It was Esther who risked death so that her people might live.
-For this reason, this entire book in the Bible is named after her.
+All of us indeed have unique destinies, but as followers of Yeshua, we also have a destiny in common: we are to fight the injustices of our world, much like Esther and Mordecai had to fight the injustice of Haman's murderous plot.
+Today, the spirits of Haman and Amalek still prey on the most vulnerable: the sick, the impoverished, the lonely, the desperate.

+Like Esther, we must step into action and put "feet on our faith."
+Mordecai instructed, inspired, and encouraged Esther, but she was the one who risked her life going before the king.
+Esther risked death so that her people might live.
+For this reason, this entire book in the Bible bears her name.